5 Important Elements of Product Economics | Part 2

 Siddharth Konduru

-The author is a Grade XI student who is passionate in Mathematics, Physics and Aerospace Engineering.
-He travelled several countries and developed many perspectives during his travelling.
+The author, Siddharth, is a Grade XI student who is passionate in Mathematics, Physics and Aerospace Engineering.
+Additionally, he has interest in entrepreneurship and product dynamics.
+This post is based on his research of Product Economics.
+Siddharth travelled several countries and developed many perspectives during his studies, research and interactions.
 He supports the community in several ways.
 He played All India level tennis tournaments and represented his school in various sports and cultural events.
-Siddharth has interest in entrepreneurship and product dynamics.
-This post is based on his reading a few sources on the web.
+Siddharth is now a 3rd year undergraduate student in Aerospace Engineering.
+He develops mini planes and drones that fly, as part of his academic projects.